eyelevelai/groundx-typescript/reference.md

 <dd>

 Upload the content of a publicly accessible website for ingestion into a GroundX bucket.
 This is done by following links within a specified URL, recursively, up to a specified depth or number of pages.

-Interact with the "Request Body" below to explore the arguments of this function.
-Enter your GroundX API key to send a request directly from this web page.
-Select your language of choice to structure a code snippet based on your specified arguments.

 </dd>
 </dl>